acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ## Using React with Redux

 So far we haven't touched React.
 Why?
 Because it would be hard to write all the wiring needed from scratch.
-React has its own virtual DOM and `render()`-function that should not be called manually.
+React has its own virtual DOM and `render()` function that should not be called manually.
 And remember that Redux is a general pattern and has no relation to React, although they fit very well together.

 Let's get back to our video player app!